HFSVBC/AVT/README.md

 # AVT - Allele Validation Tool (AVT) for whole genome Multilocus Sequence Typing (wgMLST) schemas
 AVT (Allele Validation Tool), is a tool capable of validate novel alleles found in de novo assemblers by allele calling algorithms.

-The script needs four / five inputs.
+The tool needs four / five inputs.
 A txt file with all the inf and references (exemple: exemple/AlleleCallresults.txt).
 A second txt file with the nodes and it's refrences (exemple: exemple/ContigLocation.txt).
 A third file with the sequence (exemple: exemple/10_S10_L001.fasta).
 And the read(s).
 The output will be a txt file with the alleles that have not passed the validation.

 AVT's website: http://hfsvbc.github.io/AVT/